OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/workflow/branch-naming.md

 * topic
 	+ it may be helpful to include a short topic to help quickly understand the focus of the issue and not get lost in issue numbers

-Examples of suitable branch names are:
+Examples of suitable branch names when using an issue tracker are:

 * `1234`
 * `1234-fix-main-menu`
 * `bug-1234-crash-at-start`

+If an issue tracker is not used, then the issue type and topic are more important for context.
 Again, the approach adopted should be determined based on what works for the team.